-Appendix ${\bf C}$ - Fire Protection and Prevention Plan
+Appendix $\mathbf C$ - Fire Protection and Prevention Plan

-X This facility is within an established fire protection district.
-OR This facility is not within an established fire protection district.
-A copy of our approved fire tion and prevention plan is included in this Appendix C.
+X T his facility is within an established fire protection district.
+OR T protection his facility is not within an established fire protection district.
+A copy of our approved fire on and prevention plan is included in this Appendix C.